dbanetto/uni/findbugs/report.md

 of JVM programs.
 What the configuration allows for is the strong point of JPF but actually configuring it is a struggle and is one of its weak points for the end user.
-The lack of support for newer Java features is a real blow to how usage JPF is
+The lack of support for Java 8 features is a real blow to what JPF can be applied to but still has a good use case for proven java code.

 Soot offers a framework to optimise your JVM programs and to preform some analysis.
-Since it is designed as a framework Soot has more features geared towards a developer extending Soot.
+Since it is designed as a framework Soot has more features geared towards a developer extending Soot as a drop-in library.
-I could never get Soot to analyse or optimise any code.
+However, the latest stable release does not work on an update-to-date system and requires the user to downgrade their Java version to (attempt to) use.
+Even with attempting to use the most latest version had no result on trying to use it.